 Can't make sense of our out-of-ten rating system?
 Then see below for your at-a-glance guide.

 - 10 A gaming masterpiece

 - 9 An essential slice of brilliance

 - 8 Give it a whirl and you won't regret it

 - 7 Some minor flaws but still good

 - 6 Solid, but not setting any loins aflame

 - 5 Average.
 Not good, but not terrible either

-- 4 Honks just a bit

-- 3 Look away, lest ye be tainted 2 Angry-makingly
+- 4 Honks just a bit 3 Look away, lest ye be tainted

 - 2 Angry-makingly bad

 - 1 Just... no...

-- β Titles with this symbol are on Game Preview, so while they aren't finished you can still find out if they're worth playing
+- B Titles with this symbol are on Game Preview, so while they aren't finished you can still find out if they're worth playing

 Irrespective of score, the Editor's Choice award is given to games with the quality, ambition or uniqueness to stand out from the crowd.

 Pssst.
 Want some free travel advice from your old pals at OXM?
 Of course you do.
 Don't visit Louisiana.
 EVER.
 Oh sure, New Orleans is a splendid city.
 It parties like nowhere else on Earth, keeps the bead industry in rude health and, above all, does absolutely killer Creole sea gumbo.
-But despite the best efforts of its sensational seafood, Resident Evil VII: Biohazard (p72) has put us off the Bayou State for life.
+But despite the best efforts of its sensational seafood, Resident Evil VII: Biohazard (p68) has put us off the Bayou State for life.
 That's what happens when you spend ten hours imprisoned on a sinister, swampy estate run by flesh-eating hillbillies.
 Resi's newest Big Bads may be horrendous hicks, but boy do the Baker family know how to cook up a cracking horror reboot.
-Capcom's latest is actually unusually light in the zombie department this time out, so if you're looking for a hearty helping of undead action, you'd better slip into the first two episodes of The Walking Dead: A New Frontier (p78).
-Telltale is unquestionably the new master of virtual brain-biters everywhere.
-If all these grisly Earthbound endeavours are bumming you out, may we suggest taking a little intergalactic trip to check out Astroneer (p91).
-This delightful spaceset sandbox is the latest addition to Xbox's Game Preview programme, and it features the cuddliest darn astronauts we ever did see.
-C'mon, don't be like that, Buzz Aldrin.
-We still think you're a total fox.
+Capcom's latest is actually unusually light in the zombie department this time out, so if you're looking for a hearty helping of undead action, you'd better slip into the first two episodes of The Walking Dead: A New Frontier (p74), where we reuinite with 13-year-old badass Clementine and see what she's been up to since the end of Season Two.
+In our humble opinion, Telltale is unquestionably the new master of virtual brain-biters everywhere.
+If all these grisly endeavours are bumming you out, then hop on over to our review of Shantae: Half-Genie Hero (p76).
+Shantae can turn into a crab or a monkey, shake her hair all over the place, and beat up guys

-091 ightarrow KEEP UP TO DATE WITH THE LATEST OXM REVIEWS AT WWW.GAMESRADAR.COM/OXM
+KEEP UP TO DATE WITH THE LATEST OXM REVIEWS AT WWW.GAMESRADAR.COM/OXM who make women dress up as mermaids.
+Perfect.